akjake616/VoxelModel.jl/docs/MANUAL.md

 export_voxel()
 ```

-Exports the current voxel as a `Voxels` struct.
+Exports a copy of the current voxel.

 #### Returns
-- `voxel::Voxels`: The current voxel space.
+- `voxelCopy::Voxels`: The copy of the current voxel space.

 ___